“I am not a victim. I am victorious.” -Jennifer Schuett

 As a maiden, but a child, she was plucked

-And stolen away in the dark, beaten and deflowered,
+And secreted away in the dark.
+Beaten.

 Her tender throat cut open, and left for dead.